vss2sn/cvrp/README.md

 5. Consider modifying to allow heterogeneous vehicles.
 6. Consider adding multiple knapsack solver for initial solution if greedy solution fails, as well as a sanity check to check whether demand exceeds supply.
 7. Consider adding in a clustering algorithm to break large problems into a `vector` of small problems.
-8. Consider adding visualization based on sfml
-9. Refactor genetic algorithm to use a struct
+8. Refactor genetic algorithm to use a struct